ThinkDataEd/curriculum/docs/unit1/lesson1.md

     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://ids-curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L1.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_U1_L1](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L1.pdf)</div>

-6. :material-checkbox-outline:{title="Assessments"} Inform the students that you will collect the handouts during the next class in order to assess their understanding of data.
+6. Inform the students that you will collect the handouts during the next class in order to assess their understanding of data.

-7. :material-video:{title="Video clip"} To get students thinking about what happens to their data, show the *Terms and Conditions* video:<br>
+7. To get students thinking about what happens to their data, show the *Terms and Conditions* video:<br>
     [https://www.youtube.com/watch?v=ZcjtEKNP05c](https://www.youtube.com/watch?v=ZcjtEKNP05c "https://www.youtube.com/watch?v=ZcjtEKNP05c"){:target="_blank"}

-8. :material-chat-outline:{title="Discussion"} Engage the students in a whole class discussion about the video, particularly noting:
+8. Engage the students in a whole class discussion about the video, particularly noting:

     100. What terms in the **privacy** statements were concerning or worrisome?

     100. Do you read the agreements when you download phone apps?

 ###**Class Scribes:**
-:fontawesome-regular-pen-to-square:{title="Class Scribes"} One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
+One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
 Be prepared to facilitate a good discussion and to ask probing questions in order for students to elaborate on their thinking so that vague responses such as “we learned about data” can be avoided.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-:material-checkbox-outline:{title="Assessments"} Students will complete the *Data Diary* handout.
+Students will complete the *Data Diary* handout.
 When grading the homework, be aware of whether the data really could be collected, and whether the students' ideas about how the data might be used are reasonable.
 For instance, students will often imagine that there is a "spy" watching them; this is not what we are after.
 We are after actual instances in which sensors or